hazelcast/hazelcast/README.md

 Please see the [Defining Member Attributes section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) to learn about the member attributes.

-When using `ZONE_AWARE` configuration, backups are created in the other AZs.
+When using `ZONE_AWARE` configuration, backups are created in the other Availability Zones.
 Each zone will be accepted as one partition group.

 Following are declarative and programmatic configuration snippets that show how to enable `ZONE_AWARE` grouping.